primesoft-group/oneoffixx-docs/_pages/install/en/server-sql-install.md

     IIS -> Application Pools -> Advanced Settings -> Identity -> Custom account

-Additionally, this Windows User needs to be lodged in the “Log on as service” policy.
+Additionally, this Windows User needs to be lodged in the "Log on as service" policy.

     Administrative Tools -> Local Security Policy -> Local Policies -> User Rights Assignment ->"Log on as a service"